heathhenley/heathhenley.github.io/content/posts/aoc-notes-2024.md

 **TL;DR** - Misc notes from the 2024 Advent of Code in Python and Ocaml and a little bit of Golang.

 The repo with my solutions to the [Advent of Code 2024](https://adventofcode.com/2024) problems can be found [here](https://github.com/heathhenley/AOC).
-Here's a bunch of random notes from this year
+This is a bunch of random notes from this year's event, no full write-ups or anything for now just general notes and take-aways.

 ## Languages
 Learned a bunch of Ocaml (even though I didn’t use it everyday as intended)